27 September 2021

 Given the scale of this new kind of fraud, collaboration between HMRC, the Insolvency Service and private restructuring advisory firms, who have the specialist investigative knowledge required to trace assets and bring claims against the directors, will be crucial to recovering these stolen funds.

-For more information on recovering assets and bringing claims against those accountable for fraud, misfeasance, or breach of duty, contact Mark Wilson.
+For more information on recovering assets and bringing claims against those accountable for fraud, misfeasance, or breach of duty, please contact Mark Wilson.